-At the midpoint and upon the completion of the APPE, the preceptor(s) will assess the student pharmacist's work and skills at AACP using the above goals and objectives.
+At the midpoint and upon the completion of the APPE, the preceptor(s) will assess the student pharmacist's work and skills.
 Grading will occur via electronic APPE evaluations in the College/School system.
-Student pharmacists will receive a grade at midpoint that does not count towards the final grade on a transcript.
+Student pharmacists will receive a grade at the midpoint that does not count toward the final grade on a transcript.
 The grade received at midpoint evaluation will be utilized for student pharmacist self-reflection and to set goals for the second remaining half of the rotation.
 Student pharmacists will receive a final grade on the last day of the APPE that will be transferred to the student's transcript.
 Grading occurs via an automatic calculation present in electronic evaluations.

 Policies on adjustments, Incomplete, and failing rotation grades will be determined by the student pharmacist's school.
-AACP will not allow a "makeup" rotation in the case of failing grade, and remediation is not offered.
+AACP will not allow a "makeup" rotation in the case of a failing grade, and remediation is not offered.